manavsinghal157/manavsinghal157.github.io/_pages/Experience.md

 * Analyzed the effect of Aggregated Learning (i.e. saving only those features after training that have crossed a certain threshold of users) on the model learning capabilities of the Open Source library VowpalWabbit.
-* Achieved competitive performance between the public model (does not have access to the user feature mapping) and private model (has access to the user feature mapping) on the OpenML Click Prediction Dataset.
+* Achieved competitive performance between the public model (does not have access to the user feature mapping) and private model (has access to the user feature mapping) in our empirical analysis of the privacy-preserving feature on the OpenML Click Prediction Dataset.
+* Implemented two different approaches for the feature and compared the existing benchmarks performances of each, along with developing new unit tests and benchmarks for it.

 ### Indian Institute of Science, Bangalore <img style="float: right;" src="/images/iisc.png" width="90">
 <i>Mentor:</i> <a href="https://www.csa.iisc.ac.in/~shalabh/" style="color: black; text-decoration: underline;">Prof. Shalabh Bhatnagar</a><br>